Corralejo offers more than ´only´ Surf & Board Vibes

 The type of tourist in Corralejo is different too

 For me, as a 30+ female single traveller, I made many new friends over here.
-People come to surf rather then to chill at a swimming pool.
-I can say that the average visitor is a traveller rather then a tourist.
+People come to surf rather than to chill at a swimming pool.
+I can say that the average visitor is a traveller rather than a tourist.
 There are not many luxury hotels or package holidays but lots of budget accommodation like surf camps which attract another type of tourist.
-Also, in contrast to many other tourist places at the Canary Islands, where there´s a split between the tourists staying in hotels or dining in fancy restaurants and the local people mainly living away from that, in Corralejo you can find a mix of locals, tourists and overseas workers all sharing good times together.
+Also, in contrast to many other tourist places at the Canary Islands, where there’s a split between the tourists staying in hotels or dining in fancy restaurants and the local people mainly living away from that, in Corralejo you can find a mix of locals, tourists and overseas workers all sharing good times together.

 Corralejo is my favourite place on the Canary Islands.
 I remember coming here for a few days on my first visit, but getting hooked.
 Since I have been around here for almost 2 years now, on and off, I became motivated to share some information for people who are looking for a nice, safe and not too expensive holiday in Europe away from the mass stream.
 Or maybe you have been in Corralejo before and now it is one of those places to come back to yourself and do other things than the ´usual surf´.

 So what are these “other things” to do during my holiday in Corralejo?